newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 User Interface :

 http://localhost:8000/
-This application provides a User interface for restricted management of the User's Campaign, Phonebook, Subscriber.
+This application provides a user interface for restricted management of the User's Campaign, Phonebook, Subscriber.
 It also provides detailed Reporting of calls and message delivery.